fhiso/legacy-format/iri-data-model.md

 :   A *line string*.
     It is RECOMMENDED that implementations support payloads of at least 120 characters.

-    A comma-separated list of names of jurisdictions, where each element of the list is subsumed within all subsequent elements.
+    A comma-separated list of names of regions, where each element of the list is subsumed within all subsequent elements.

     If this structure has a `[elf:PLACE_HIERARCHY]` substructure or there is a default `[elf:PLACE_HIERARCHY]` defined for the dataset, then this payload *should* contain one name for each jurisdictional elements in that `[elf:PLACE_HIERARCHY]`, using empty strings in place of any unknown or non-present elements.

 Default tag
 :   `PLAC`

+{.note} If an individual region name contains a comma, that comma cannot be represented in the place structure format.
+As there is no escaping mechanism provided, it must either be omitted or replaced with a substitute marking.

 #### `elf:MAP_COORDINATES`